+Department Chair: Emmett Bradbury

-Department Chair: Marian Perkins Program Coordinator: Carol Leach
+Program Coordinator: Carol Leach

-Faculty: Philip Aka, Phillip Beverly, Agber Dimah, Carol Leach, Bernard Rowan
+Faculty: Phillip Beverly, Agber Dimah, Carol Leach, Bernard Rowan

 The Department of Criminal Justice, Philosophy, and Political Science offers a Bachelor of Arts degree in Political Science and a minor sequence in Political Science for students majoring in other disciplines.
-It also houses the university's Bachelor of Arts degree in International Studies.
-Minor degree and honors options are available for students in Political Science and International Studies.
+Minor degree and honors options are available for students in Political Science.
 All department majors must complete the assessment requirements specific to their major field, copies of which can be obtained in the departmental office or via the departmental website.